AudigoLabs/afs/DESIGN.md

 AFS splits the available storage into blocks which are intended to align with the underlying allocation unit of the storage device (typically 4MB).
 All blocks must be the same size, and this size should never change for a given device.
+Blocks can be a maximum of 256MB in size (limited by the seek chunk as described below).

 Each block is assigned to a single object.
-One of the downsides of this approach is that this means that storage space is consumed in 4MB chunks, so objects always consume at least 4MB of storage space.
+One of the downsides of this approach is that this means that storage space is consumed in 4MB chunks (assuming a 4MB block size), so objects always consume at least 4MB of storage space.
 AFS keeps an in-memory lookup table containing information on what is stored in each block.
 Because each block is so large, this lookup table can be kept relatively small, even for very large SD cards.
-For example, a 32GB SD card requires a lookup table of just 32KB.
+For example, a 32GB SD card requires a lookup table of just 32KB assuming a 4MB block size.

+As of version 2 of AFS, blocks are then divided further into sub-blocks.
+The number of sub-blocks per block is configurable, but, similarly to the block size, should never change for a given device.
+The block size must also be evenly divisible by the number of sub-blocks.
+Sub-blocks are used to more efficiently seek within a block as the start of every sub-block starts with a seek chunk (more info below).

 ### Object ID

 Each object is assigned a unique ID.
 The ID should be considered a random (non-zero) 16-bit value, but is guaranteed to be locally unique across every object currently stored within the file system.
-Note that these IDs may be reused over time as objects are deleted and others are created, and this does put a 2^16-1 limit on the number objects which can be stored within the file system at any given time.
+Note that these IDs may be reused over time as objects are deleted and others are created, and this does put a 2^16-1 limit on the number of objects which can be stored within the file system at any given time.

 ### Streams